5 Garage Door Maintenance Tips To Keep Your Door Operating Smoothly

 4. Inspect weatherstripping between garage door panels

 This tip only applies to some garage door designs.
 If your garage door has room to apply weatherstrippings in-between the individual door panels then we recommend you do this with v-shaped garage door weatherstripping.
-This will increase the efficiency in which your garage door maintains heat significantly.
+This will significantly increase the efficiency in which your garage door maintains heat.

 5. Call a Professional

-If you want a professional opinion then look no further than AAA Garage Door in Omaha NE.
+If you want a professional opinion on garage weatherproofing then look no further than AAA Garage Door in Omaha NE.
 We specialize in weatherstrip replacement, garage door efficiency, and overall preventative maintenance that will save you money this winter.
-If any of these tips seem too hard to fix on your own then let us do the hard work for you!
+If any of these garage weatherproofing tips seem too hard to fix on your own then let us do the hard work for you!

 AAA Garage Door, Inc. is always available to help take care of the chore of garage door repair, maintenance, and winterization.
 Call us at (402) 727-0789 or fill out a contact form and we’ll get in touch with you.